-Summer Camp for 11th and 12th Grade Students:
+Residential Engineering Program for 11th and 12th Grade Students

-This camp is designed for rising juniors and seniors in high school to explore the four main disciplines of engineering offered at the Lyle School of Engineering: electrical, mechanical, computer science, and civil and environmental engineering.
+This camp is designed for rising juniors and seniors in high school to explore the four main disciplines of engineering offered at the Lyle School of Engineering: electrical, mechanical, civil and environmental engineering, as well as computer science.
 There are two sessions of this camp, one session for 20 females and one session for 20 males.
 Camp is five days and four nights in residence halls on SMU’s main campus.
 The first two days are spent “skill building."
 Skill building allows students to learn basic theories and fundamentals of electrical engineering, mechanical engineering, and computer programming.
 After all students have completed the rotation, they are split into three to four groups to work on a design challenge, where they design and build a prototype that seeks to solve a real-world problem using their newly acquired knowledge.
-On the final day, the students present their projects to an audience of parents, friends, and Lyle faculty and staff.
+On the final day, students present their projects to an audience of parents, friends, and Lyle faculty and staff.

-The students spend the majority of their time in the Deason Innovation Gym, the Lyle School’s makers’ space that is a combination of a design studio, a machine shop, and a garage.
+Participants spend the majority of their time in the Deason Innovation Gym, the Lyle School’s makers’ space that is a combination of a design studio, a machine shop, and a garage.
 The 1,200 square feet of space houses 3D printers, a laser cuter, vinyl cuter, power tools, and white boards.
-The Deason Innovation Gym is dedicated to turning ideas into reality and hosts extracurricular projects, in addition to the Immersion Design Experience (IDE) program, which the 11th and 12th grade SMU Lyle Engineering Summer Camp is designed after.
-The students take an SMU campus tour, as well as a tour of the Lyle School of Engineering labs.
+The Deason Innovation Gym is dedicated to turning ideas into reality and hosts extracurricular projects, in addition to the Immersion Design Experience (IDE), which the 11th and 12th grade SMU Lyle Engineering Summer Camp is designed after.
+Students will take an SMU campus tour, as well as a tour of the Lyle School of Engineering labs.

-Application: The camp will be open to all female and male students who will be entering the 11th and 12th grades in Fall 2016.
-Student participants must have also completed or plan to complete Algebra II in 11th grade, in addition to completing at least one science lab-based course prior to the beginning of camp.
-The application is an online form, statement of interest, and letter of recommendation.
-All components must be submitted by deadline in order to be considered.
+Application: The camp will be open to all female and male students who will be entering the 11th and 12th grade in the Fall of 2017.
+The students must have completed or plan to complete Algebra II in 11th grade, in addition to completing at least one science lab-based course prior to the beginning of camp.
+Students are admitted to camp, based solely on their application and one letter of recommendation by a teacher (preferably math, science, or technology).